hdlugas/MZsearch/paper/paper.md

 spectrum before and after preprocessing transformations.

-These tasks are implemented separately for (i) GC-MS and (ii) LC-MS data due to the different spectrum preprocessing transformations required by the different format in the m/z ratios in GC-MS vs LC-MS data.
+These tasks are implemented separately for (i) GC-MS and (ii) LC-MS data due to the different spectrum preprocessing transformations.
 To see all parameters for any of the five main scripts (build_library.py, spec_lib_matching_lcms.py, spec_lib_matching_gcms.py, plot_spectra_lcms.py, plot_spectra_gcms.py), run: